chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 nothing to commit, working tree clean
 ```

 Here, like earlier, my working tree is again **clean** (all changes are committed).
 However, unlike before, I have some changes in my local repository that are not yet on the remote server.
-Like all other status messages, I can see the hint message that guides me on what to type to `git push` the file up to my GitHub repo.
+Like all other status messages, I can see the hint message that guides me on what to type to `git push` the file up to my **GitHub repo** (`origin`).

 ### Pushing files